Khuda: Etymology

-The term derives from Middle Iranian terms xvatay, xwadag meaning "lord", "ruler", "master", appearing in written form in Parthian kwdy, in Middle Persian kwdy, and in Sogdian kwdy.
-It is the Middle Persian reflex of older Iranian forms such as Avestan x^{v}a-dhata- "self-defined; autocrat", an epithet of Ahura Mazda.
-The Kurdish term Xwedê (خودێ) and the Pashto term Xdāi (خدۍ) are both variants of this.
+The term derives from Middle Iranian terms xvatay, xwadag meaning "lord", "ruler", "master", appearing in written form in Parthian hwdʾy, in Middle Persian hwtʾy (𐭤𐭥𐭲𐭠𐭩), and in Sogdian hwdʾy.
+It is the Middle Persian reflex of older Iranian forms such as Avestan xᵛaδata (𐬓𐬀𐬜𐬀𐬙𐬀) "self-determined (in the sense "not dependent on anything/anyone"), self-defined; autocrat, despot, dictator" (cognate with Sanskrit svadhā́ (स्वधा) "custom, habit, natural state, inherent power" and svátavas (स्वतवस्) "valiant, inherently powerful"), an epithet of Ahura Mazda.
+Menog-i Khrad also has zaman-i derang xvatay "epithet of time", i.e., Zurvan.
+The Kurdish term Xwedê and the Pashto term Xdāi are both variants of this.

 Prosaic usage is found for example in the Sassanid title katak-xvatay to denote the head of a clan or extended household or in the title of the 6th century Khwaday-Namag "Book of Lords", from which the tales of Kayanian dynasty as found in the Shahnameh derive.

-Zoroastrian usage
+It is a false cognate of the English word "God".

+Usage by religion

+Zoroastrianism
-Semi-religious usage appears, for example, in the epithet zaman-i derang xvatay "time of the long dominion", as found in the Menog-i Khrad.
-The fourth and eighty-sixth entry of the Pazend prayer titled 101 Names of God, Harvesp-Khoda "Lord of All" and Khudawand "Lord of the Universe", respectively, are compounds involving Khuda.

-Application of khoda as "the Lord" (Ahura Mazda) is represented in the first entry in the medieval Frahang-i Pahlavig.
+Semi-religious usage appears, for example, in the epithet zaman-i derang xvatay (lit. 'time of the long dominion'), as found in the Menog-i Khrad.
+The fourth and eighty-sixth entries of the Pazend prayer titled 101 Names of God, Harvesp-Khoda (lit.
+'Lord of All') and Khudawand (lit.
+'Lord of the Universe'), respectively, are compounds involving Khuda.
+Application of Khuda as "the Lord" (Ahura Mazda) is represented in the first entry in the medieval Frahang-i Pahlavig.

-Islamic usage
+Islam

-In Islamic times, the term came to be used for God in Islam, paralleling the Arabic name of God Al-Malik "Owner, King, Lord, Master".
+In Islamic times, the term came to be used for God in Islam, paralleling the Arabic name of God al-Malik (lit.
+'Owner, King, Lord, Master').

-The phrase Khoda Hafez (meaning May God be your Guardian) is a parting phrase commonly used in across the Greater Iran region, in languages including Persian, Pashto, Azeri, and Kurdish.
-Furthermore, the term is also employed as a parting phrase in many languages across the Indian subcontinent including Urdu, Punjabi, Deccani, Sindhi, Hindi, Bengali and Kashmiri.
+The phrase Khuda Hafiz (lit. 'may God be your Guardian') is a parting phrase commonly used in across the Greater Iran region, in languages including Persian, Balochi, Pashto, Azeri, and Kurdish.
+Furthermore, the term is also employed as a parting phrase in many languages across the Indian subcontinent including Hindi-Urdu, Punjabi, Saraiki, Deccani, Sindhi, Bengali, and Kashmiri.